Surya-palanisamy/collabXcode/CONTRIBUTING.md

-# Contributing to colab code
+# Contributing to collabXcode

-We welcome contributions to the colab code project!
+We welcome contributions to the collabXcode project!
 Whether you're reporting a bug, suggesting a new feature, or fixing a typo, your input is valuable to us.
 Here are some guidelines to help you get started:

-Thank you for considering contributing to colab code!
+Thank you for considering contributing to collabXcode!
 Follow the steps below to contribute:

 ## Getting Started